numerica-ideas/community/architecture/scalability-types-in-software-architecture/README.md

 ———————

 ## Conclusion
-This article higlighted the different types of **Scalability Types**, their particularities as well as pointing out what the possibilities are in term of services while using public Clouds like AWS, Azure or GCP.
+This article higlighted the different types of **Scalability Types**, their particularities as well as pointing out what the possibilities are in term of services while using public Clouds like Amazon Web Services, Microsoft Azure or Google Cloud Platform.

 Thanks for reading this article, recommend and share if you enjoyed it.
 Follow us on [Facebook](https://www.facebook.com/numericaideas), [Twitter](https://twitter.com/numericaideas), and [LinkedIn](https://www.linkedin.com/company/numericaideas) for more content.